MaxwellCalkin/llm-circuit-visualizer/README.md

 - **Next.js**: React framework for the frontend application
 - **Three.js**: 3D visualization library (via React Three Fiber)
-- **OpenAI API**: For processing prompts and accessing neuron activations
+- **OpenAI API / TransformerLens Service**: For processing prompts and accessing neuron activations
 - **Tailwind CSS**: For styling the user interface

 ### Data Flow

 1. User enters a prompt
-2. Prompt is sent to OpenAI API
+2. Prompt is sent to the selected API (OpenAI or TransformerLens)
-3. API returns the response along with neuron activation data
+3. The service returns the response along with neuron activation data
 4. Visualization components render the neurons and their connections in 3D space
 5. User interactions update the visualization to show relevant information

 ### Limitations

 - The current implementation uses mock data for neuron activations when no API key is provided
-- Accessing actual neuron activations from OpenAI's API would require special endpoints or model instrumentation
+- Accessing real activations may require specialized endpoints or model instrumentation
 - The visualization is a simplified representation of the actual neural network architecture

 ## Future Enhancements